Terms of Business

 We hope you will have no complaint.
 To underline how seriously we take complaints, we have a set Complaints Procedure

-which can be summarised as follows (a copy of our full complaints procedure is available on request):
+which can be summarised as follows (please click here for our full Complaints Procedure):

-- you have any complaint or observation (good or bad) about our service, please say so.
+- If you have any complaint or observation (good or bad) about our service, please say so.

 - Raise any complaint first with the Fee Earner assigned to your matter, including any complaint about your bill.

 - If this does not resolve it satisfactorily, tell the Supervising Partner responsible for your case.